 - Fixed Crown – the artificial tooth either screws into the abutment or cement in place permanently.
 This type of crown is much stronger and stable than a removable crown.

 After the successful surgery, patients should take good care of the implant by routine care and regular check.
 About 6 months afterward, the patient should arrive at the clinic for a follow-up examination to check the condition again.
 This examination makes sure the restoration of the wound and the connection of the implant with jawbone.

-Top five dental implant brands
+Top five dental implant brands in Vietnam

 Here are the top five manufacturers of implant accounting for more than two-thirds of the global market: